project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/consuming _telemetrydata.md

     "pdata": { // Optional.
 Producer of the event "id": , // Required. unique id assigned to that component "pid": , // Optional.
-In case the component is distributed, then which instance of that component "ver":  // Optional. version number of the build },
+In case the component is distributed, then which instance of that component "ver":  // Optional.
+Version number of the build },
     "env": , // Required.
-A unique environment where the event has occurred.
-    "sid": , // Optional. session id of the requestor stamped by portal "did": , // Optional. uuid of the device, created during app installation "cdata": [{ // Optional. correlation data
+A unique environment where the event has occurred "sid": , // Optional.
+Session id of the requestor stamped by portal "did": , // Optional.
+Uuid of the device created during app installation "cdata": [{ // Optional.
+Correlation data
       "type":"", // Required.
 Used to indicate action that is being correlated "id": "" // Required.
 The correlation ID value }],